ykpivot/concourse-pcf-usage-report/README.md

   ```

 - **Skip the 'system' or any other organization in the report**
   You can update script [get-usage-data.js](https://github.com/pivotalservices/concourse-pcf-usage-report/blob/master/scripts/get-usage-data.js) to remove any undesired organization from the usage report.
-You just need to simply include a surrounding **if** statement to method ```cfGetOrgUsage()```, like this:
+You just need to include a surrounding **if** statement to method ```cfGetOrgUsage()```, like this:
   ```
   function cfGetOrgUsage(orgIndex) {
     var current_org_object=orgsUsageObject.resources[orgIndex];